Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Introduction

 The power of quantum computing relies on the ability to generate large-scale entanglement among qubits.
 Entangling operations such as two-qubit gates requires qubits to interact, which often confines gate connectivity to be geometrically local.
 Since superconducting quantum processors are fabricated on a 2D plane \cite{web21-google-sycamore-data-sheet, web22-ibm-quantum-processor, web22-rigetti-qpus}, the qubit connectivities are planar with a low node degree for practical reasons \cite{prx20-chamberland-zhu-yoder-hertzberg-cross-codes-low-degree}.
 For small trapped-ion quantum processors \cite{web22-honeywell-h1, web22-ionq}, the connectivity is all-to-all.
 However, it is challenging to maintain this feature when scaling up to multiple ion traps \cite{nature02-kielpinski-monroe-wineland-architecture-ion}, although exciting progress is being made~\cite{pino2021demonstration}.

 Recently, neutral atoms trapped in arrays of optical tweezers have become a leading experimental platform for quantum computing.
 These systems are readily scaled to large numbers: Ebadi et al.~\cite{science22-lukin-mis} have operated up to 289 neutral atom qubits, and significant increases in system size are expected to continue.
 Neutral atoms have recently also reached state-of-the-art fidelities: Evered et al.~\cite{evered2023highfidelity} realized parallel CZ gates on 60 qubits with fidelity $99.5\%$.
 Moreover, Bluvstein et al.~\cite{nature22-lukim-bluvstein-atom-array} have demonstrated dynamically field-programmable qubit arrays (DPQA) where the qubit connectivity can be reconfigured dynamically \textit{during the computation itself}, as illustrated by \autoref{fig:1}a.
+We focus on the DPQA architecture, aligning with the settings established in these experimental works.
+Specifically, the two-qubit gates are driven by a global Rydberg laser.